lileiting/gfat/README.md

 ## How to use

-Shortcut was supported for some of these scripts.
-For instance
+Shortcuts were supported for some of these scripts.
+For instance,

-    gfat.pl f fas g
+    gfat.pl f f g

-is equivalent with
+is equivalent to

     gfat.pl formats fasta getseq